srmcgann/Coordinates/README.md

                       // enabled, to copy its raw data for later import as a
                       // 'custom shape'.
   flipNormals: false,    // invert normals
-  url: ''                // url for 'OBJ' format models, or 'custom shapes'.
+  url: '',               // url for 'OBJ' format, or 'custom shapes'.
                          // url is ignored otherwise.
+  showBounding: false,       // use an overlaying canvas to show the bounding perimeter
+                             // of a shape or particle cluster.
+This property may be set
+                             // at any time, or called manually with the
+                             // Coordinates.ShowBounding() method - example below
+  boundingColor: 0x88ff22    // change/set the bounding color
 }
 ```
 <br><br>